MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 | 2 | Always |
 | 3 | Never |

-In addition, an older policy, [ApplicationLocaleValue](/DeployEdge/microsoft-edge-policies#applicationlocalevalue), allows setting the Microsoft Edge locale and prevents users from changing it.
+In addition, an older policy, [ApplicationLocaleValue](/DeployEdge/microsoft-edge-policies#applicationlocalevalue), sets the Microsoft Edge locale and locks it to prevent users from changing it.

 ## Avoiding potential misuse
 We believe that **Limited** is the right default that allows the most user's regional preferences to be respected with the least amount of risk of the website misusing this information.